SuvabrataChowdhury/My-Notes-X/src/trigonometry/notes/angle-measurement.md

 This actually captures the invariance as this ratio must be same for any circle.
 Reason being it's a proportion between the arc length covered to the full length i.e., the circumference that can be covered.

 ## Actual Expression
-The [Proportional Distance](#possible-solutions) definition satisfies all of the properties mentioned [here](#desirable-properties-for-the-measurement) but if we see the expression we can extract a constant term out namely $\frac{1}{2\pi}$ which does not depend on the circle or $P$.
+The [Proportional Distance](#possible-solutions) definition satisfies all of the properties mentioned [here](#desirable-properties-for-the-measurement) but it is possible to extract a constant term out namely $\frac{1}{2\pi}$ which does not depend on the circle or $P$.
 This way we get the true expression of the anglement measurement,

 $$
 \boxed{\therefore \quad \theta = \frac{s}{r} \quad [s = \widehat{PM}]}